-The Act establishes Consumer Protection Councils under Section 3 at Central, State and District level which are solely founded to advise the Central Government, regime and District Authority for promotion and protection of consumer rights at different levels.
+The Act establishes Consumer Protection Councils under Section 3 at the Central, State, and District level which is solely founded to advise the Central Government, regime, and District Authority for the promotion and protection of consumer rights at different levels.

-A Central Consumer Protection Authority under Section 10 of the Act has been provided to be established under the Act to control matters referring to violation of rights of consumers, unfair trade practices and false or misleading advertisements which are prejudicial to the interests of the general public and consumers and to market, protect and enforce the rights of consumers as a category.
+A Central Consumer Protection Authority under Section 10 of the Act has been provided to be established under the Act to control matters referring to the violation of the rights of consumers, unfair trade practices, and false or misleading advertisements which are prejudicial to the interests of the general public and consumers and to market, protect and enforce the rights of consumers as a category.